 Figure 6.
-Wind speed across scenario landscapes (in meters per seconds).
+Wind flow across scenario landscapes (in meters per seconds).
 X = -100 to 0 is the mature unburned simulated landscape, X = 0 is the start of the transition point, and X = 0 to 200 is the reburned simulated landscape.
-A) Wind speed across all scenarios of once-burned simulated landscapes.
-B) Wind speed across all scenarios of simulated thrice-burned landscapes.
+A) Wind flow across all scenarios of once-burned simulated landscapes.
+B) Wind flow across all scenarios of simulated thrice-burned landscapes.